 Designed for the All-Wireless Enterprise

 - Wireless Like Wire.
-Meru's Virtualized Wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.
+Fortinet's Virtualized Wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.

 - Quality of Service.
 A predictable network gives Data applications get the bandwidth they need while toll-quality voice is assured.